chr33s/vite-plugin-cloudflare-tunnel/README.md

 - **API Token Security** - Never commit API tokens to version control
 - **Environment Variables** - Store tokens in `.env` files (add to `.gitignore`)
+- **Token Logging** - The plugin never logs your API token in debug output for security

 ## 🤝 Contributing